yp-edu/yp-edu.github.io/pages/_stories/why-this-blog.md

 > [!bug] Bug
 >
 >Obviously, that's not what this blog is for.
-So, in the event that you spot an error or a typo, feel free to drop an email at [yoann.poupar@ens-lyon.org](mailto:yoann.poupar@ens-lyon.org).
+So, in the event that you spot an error or a typo, feel free to open a [discussion on Github](https://github.com/orgs/yp-edu/discussions).